 Get ready and get excited, because MIT undergraduates can take a member of the MIT faculty out to a nice dinner or coffee, reimbursed by the Office of the First Year.
 Don't miss this opportunity to interact with your favorite professor!

-Please register your dinner before attending.
-Dinners that are not registered before they occur will not be reimbursed.
+Please register your dinner at least 4 days before attending.
+Dinners that are not registered in advance will not be reimbursed.

 IMPORTANT INFORMATION For Both Dinners and Coffees

 - A group attending a dinner must consist of 3-6 undergraduate students per professor

 - A group attending a coffee must consist of 1-3 undergraduates per professor.

 - We will not reimburse dinners or coffees that are not pre-registered at least 4 days before the meal.

 - Students should pay for the dinners and request reimbursement.
 Please do not have your professor pay upfront for the dinner— we cannot ensure reimbursement for professors in a timely manner.

 - Undergraduates can be reimbursed for either 1 dinner + 1 coffee or 3 coffees per semester.
 Note: If a student attends more than this number of dinners or coffees, they must pay for their portion of the bill.